freechipsproject/chisel-lang-governance/constitution.md

 allocating funds, clarifying procedures for each membership type, and publicizing the Chisel community.

-Projects are admitted (or expelled) by a 2/3 vote of the TAC.
+Projects are admitted (or expelled) by a 2/3 vote of the TAC, assuming a quorum is present.
 A list of current projects is maintained in a document in this repository.

 The TAC is made up of members of the community as well as one member appointed by